nicklafferty/craftycody/content/crafts/review-diy-blanket-ladder.md

 I think if I were to remake this project I would screw in the rungs to the sides.
 I trust wood glue, but there's potential for this to become loose over time.
 Predrill a hole through the side and into the rung, then drill in a small screw.
 You can hide the screw hole with wood filler or a small dowel.

 ![](/uploads/finished-blanket-ladder.jpg)

+Regardless of any modifications I'd make, this is a super cute DIY.
+You can build it in an afternoon and it creates a large statement piece that can work in with just about any decor.